harshitjain156/hacknovate/README.md

 # hacknovate
-please start with the first page if login problems comtact me
+please start with the firstpage.html if api login problems , then please contact me